 If you are still at school or college, you do not have to give up your education because you are pregnant.
-You are allowed to take a break from your course and go back when you are able to.
-Any benefits that you claim, or a member of your family claims for you, can usually continue during a temporary interruption to your education.
+You are allowed to take a break from your course and go back when you are able to, but get advice about how this may affect your benefits and any student support you get.
 You may be able to get an Education Maintenance Allowance if you are over school-leaving age and are staying on in non-advanced education (school or college).
-If you have left education and want to get back to college or training, talk to your local careers centre or go to myworldofwork.co.uk/.
+If you have left education and want to get back to college or training, talk to your local careers centre or go to mayoridofwork.co.uk/.
 Colleges can also provide grants to pay for childcare costs while you are studying.

-While you are still in full-time non-advanced education, someone else who you live with (usually your parent) may be able to claim child benefit and child tax credit or universal credit for you and for your baby, or you have the option to claim these benefits for yourself and your baby.
-Someone else can continue to claim for you while you are in full-time non-advanced education and you are under 20 for child benefit and child tax credit, or up to the 31st August after your 19th birthday for universal credit.
-You should get specialist advice to work out whether you will be better off, as it depends on family income and circumstances.
+While you are still in full-time non-advanced education, someone else who you live with (usually your parent) may be able to claim child benefit or universal credit for you and for your baby, or you have the option to claim these benefits for yourself and your baby.
+Someone else can continue to claim for you while you are in full-time non-advanced education up to the 31st August after your 19th birthday for universal credit, or under 20 for child benefit.
+You should get specialist advice to work out whether you will be you better off, as it depends on family income and circumstances.
 You might also want to talk to someone about the implications of being responsible for your own money, or relying on someone else.